 NOTE: For a Daughter or Son the reciprocal relationship would be Parent/Mother/Father (depending on gender or lack thereof), and for Mother and Father the reciprocal relationship would be Child/Son/Daughter.

-- From the Constituent Explorer panel, select the Relations node.
+- From the Constituent Explorer panel, select the Relations node on the left.
 The Relation Information panel is displayed.

 - Select Add Link button below and to the right of the Relationships frame.
 The Add Link pop-up box will be displayed.

 - Click the Constituent button.
 Alternatively, the constituent text field may also be used to search for a constituent.
 For example, enter the last name and select the Constituent button.

 - A Constituent Search screen will be displayed.
 Press the Tab key on your keyboard to position your cursor in the Last Name field (or click to place your curser in the field) and type the Last Name of the constituent that you are adding as a relation.
 Add the First Name or first initial if known to narrow the search parameters.

 - Choose the Search button.

 - Constituents who match the information entered will be displayed in the lower half of your search screen.
 Double-click to select the appropriate constituent, or click once to select and press Enter.

 - The selected constituent's name will now appear next to the Constituent button as a hyperlink.

 - To ensure that you have added the relationship correctly, Salsa CRM includes an Important Note on the lower portion of the panel.
 As you define the relationship, the information regarding the relationship will appear in bold typeface to ensure that you have added the relationship correctly.